rafael-santiago/kryptos/doc/MANUAL.md

 ```

 More details about the multiprecision handling functions are not given because it is considered an advanced
 topic for a final user manual.
-For more details try the technical documentation intended for contributors.
+For more details try the technical documentation intended for contributors besides
+reading the library's code.

 ## So it is enough